Cecca/jpf-proposal/proposal.markdown

 with this project seems interesting, since we can leverage existing and already tested code.

-Hence I plan to implement the tool with a modular architecture, in order to make possible to plug in different model generation strategies.
-I plan to make this tool both as standalone and as an extension of OcseGEN.
+Hence, I plan to implement the tool with a modular architecture, in order to make possible to plug in different model generation strategies.
+I plan to make this tool both as standalone and as an extension of OCSEGen.

+### Prior work ###

+As already mentioned, the OCSEGen tool already provides some features that are interesting for this project.
+In particular, it provides a side-effect analysis feature that identifies the changes that occur to certain fields.

 ### Examples ###